 - building a supportive community

 I am a Certified Coach Practitioner through the Certified Coaches Federation and CanFitPro and a certified Online Coaching Specialist with the Fitness Business Institute.
-I’m working on a BA in Recreation and Leisure Studies with electives in Exercise Science, Biology and Business at Concordia University and I’m on exchange at Curtin University in Perth, Australia to study Public Health Education and Promotion.
+I’m working on a BA in Recreation and Leisure Studies with electives in Exercise Science, Biology and Business at Concordia University and recently returned from a semester exchange at Curtin University in Perth, Australia where I studied Public Health Education and Promotion.
 I also received my DEC in General Social Science with a focus on Psychology from Dawson College.

 I was/am a Professional Member of CanFitPro (2015-2018), ZIN (2015) and SYNC (2017).
 I’m a certified Strong by Zumba and B1 Zumba Instructor.
-I have a few certifications from the McGill University Health Centre (Emotional Intelligence, Interpersonal Communication, Time Management, Stress Relief, etc.), where I’ve worked in the Emergency Department as an Administrative Officer for 12+ years, as well as from the American Council on Exercise.
+I have a few certifications from the McGill University Health Centre (Emotional Intelligence, Interpersonal Communication, Time Management, Stress Relief, etc.), where I’ve worked in the Emergency Department as an Administrative Officer for 12+ years, as well as, a few from the American Council on Exercise.
 I am currently working on a Nutrition Coach certification through Precision Nutrition to add to my toolbox.

 My experience working in ER is what led me to pursue working on the prevention side of healthcare after witnessing many patients come in with chronic issues that healthier lifestyle habits could have prevented.
 My own experience with burnout at 23 (you can read more about that here) also highlighted the importance of making health and wellness a priority.